geoloqi/geoloqi-sdk-php/README.markdown

     ?>

+For an OAuth2 application, go to the [Geoloqi Developers Site](https://developers.geoloqi.com/getting-started) and create an application!
+Then you can use it like this:

 Found a bug?
 ---
 Let us know!
 Send a pull request or a patch.
 Questions?
 Ask!
 We're here to help.
 File issues, we'll respond to them!